rudderlabs/rudderstack-docs/destinations/business-messaging/kustomer.md

 | **Cloud mode**      | **Supported** | **Supported** | **Supported** |

 {% hint style="info" %}
-To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
+To know more about the difference between Cloud mode and Device mode in RudderStack, read the [**RudderStack connection modes**](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
 {% endhint %}

 Once you have confirmed that the platform supports sending events to Kustomer, perform the steps below:

-- From your [RudderStack dashboard](https://app.rudderstack.com/), add the source and Kustomer as a destination.
+- From your [**RudderStack dashboard**](https://app.rudderstack.com/), add the source and Kustomer as a destination.

 {% hint style="info" %}
-Please follow our guide on [How to Add a Source and Destination in RudderStack](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) to add a source and destination in RudderStack.
+Please follow our guide on [**How to Add a Source and Destination in RudderStack**](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) to add a source and destination in RudderStack.
 {% endhint %}

 ![Configuration Settings for Kustomer](../../.gitbook/assets/kustomer-config-v2.png)